- What coverage types are included in one-week insurance?

-- What is the benefit of short-term trucking insurance?
+- What are the benefits of short-term trucking insurance?

 - When do you need daily or weekly truck insurance?